zeroluck/docs/sources/admin-guide/deployment/rhel.md

-To perform the final configuration of the Gluu Server you need to provide some instance specific information, like the DNS hostname, and the information required to generate certificates.
+To perform the final configuration of the Gluu Server you need to provide some instance specific information, like the DNS hostname, and the information required to generate the certificates.
 Post rpm installation, run the Gluu Server `setup.py` to complete the installation.
-See [setup.py help](./setup_py.md) or run `./setup.py -h` to see the latest installation options.
+For both help and the latest installation options see either [setup.py help](./setup_py.md), or run `./setup.py -h`.

 * Login to Gluu Server container: